Lance Ito

-Lance Allan Ito (born August 2, 1950) is a retired American judge best known for presiding over the criminal trial for the O. J. Simpson murder case, held in the Los Angeles County Superior Court in 1995.
+Lance Allan Ito (born August 2, 1950) is an American retired judge, best known for presiding over the criminal trial for the O. J. Simpson murder case, held in the Los Angeles County Superior Court in 1995.

 Early life and career

 Ito was born in Los Angeles to Jim Ito and Toshi Ito.
 Both his parents were kept in internment camps for Japanese Americans with their families during the Second World War.
 Ito was enrolled in Sunday School at the Mount Hollywood Congregational Church.
 Ito attended John Marshall High School, where he was student body president and received the Scholar Athlete award in 1968.
-He earned his bachelor's degree with honors from the University of California, Los Angeles in 1972, and his J.D. degree from the then University of California, Berkeley, Boalt School of Law in 1975.
+He earned his bachelor's degree with honors from the University of California, Los Angeles, in 1972, and his J.D. degree from the then University of California, Berkeley, Boalt School of Law in 1975.
 He then joined the Los Angeles district attorney's office in 1977, working in the hardcore gang unit and the organized crime and terror unit, among others.
+During his time he successfully prosecuted Brandon Tholmer.

 In 1981, he married Margaret Ann York, the first woman to attain the rank of Deputy Chief in the Los Angeles Police Department and that department's highest ranking woman officer when she retired in 2002.
 The two met while at an Eagle Rock murder scene.

-Republican Governor George Deukmejian appointed Ito to the Municipal Court in 1987, and then elevated him to Superior Court in 1989.
+Republican governor George Deukmejian appointed Ito to the Municipal Court in 1987, and then elevated him to Superior Court in 1989.

-In 1991, Ito determined that Soon Ja Du was not a flight risk in the case of the killing of Latasha Harlins, and denied the deputy district attorney's request to revoke Du's bail.
+In a high-profile case in 1991, Ito determined that Soon Ja Du, a convenience store owner who had shot and killed Latasha Harlins, was not a flight risk, denying the deputy district attorney's request to revoke Du's bail.

-In 1992 he handled the indictment against Lyle and Erik Menendez.
-The criminal trial was presided over by Stanley Weisberg.
+In 1992, he initially handled the indictment against Lyle and Erik Menendez, two brothers who were accused and later convicted of murdering their parents.

+Ito was named Trial Judge of the Year by the Los Angeles County Bar Association in 1992.

-Charles H. Keating, Jr. trial
+Charles H. Keating Jr. trial

-In 1992, he presided over the trial of financier Charles H. Keating Jr. Keating's ensuing ten-year sentence was later overturned on appeal because Ito had neglected to instruct the jury to determine whether Keating intended to defraud investors.
+In 1992, Ito presided over the trial of financier Charles H. Keating Jr. Keating's ensuing ten-year sentence was later overturned on appeal because Ito had neglected to instruct the jury to determine whether Keating intended to defraud investors.
 It was the prosecution's position that Keating was liable as a matter of strict liability.